Olympic Valley, California: History

+Olympic Games

 In 1954, Cushing began lobbying the International Olympic Committee to host the 1960 Olympic Winter games after he saw an article in the San Francisco Chronicle that detailed a bid by Reno, Nevada to host the games.
 Innsbruck, Austria, was Squaw Valley's primary competitor in the running for the 1960 Winter Games, and the valley won the right to host the games by a vote of 32–30 on the second ballot.
 As the Placer County community began to receive international attention, residents and officials from Squaw Valley in Fresno County contested its use of the same name before the United States Board on Geographic Names.

 The games resulted in major infrastructure improvements to the area.
 The Placer County Sheriff's Office and a medical group opened local facilities.
 In September 1958, the United States Post Office Department began a mail service to the valley via the Tahoe City Post Office.
 Mail was postmarked "Squaw Village" to avoid confusion with the Fresno County community, where the department was studying reopening a post office.
 On December 1, 1959, a branch office opened at the Olympic Village to serve the Olympic Organizing Committee and California Olympic Commission.
 At the behest of Representative B. F. Sisk of Fresno County, it was named Olympic Valley.
 It was the first post office to be specially built for an Olympic Games.
 Mail clerks spoke five languages and had access to the event's interpreters' center.
 The state widened California State Route 89 to Truckee and expedited construction of Interstate 80 to connect Truckee to Sacramento.
 Across the Nevada state line, the first terminal building of Hubbard Field in Reno was completed in time for the games.

 The 1960 Winter Olympics were the first Winter Olympics to be televised live and attracted millions of viewers.
 However, after the games, the area entered a period of decline that lasted until the 1980s.